rockdaboot/wget2/docs/wget2_manual.md

   downloading a file should the connection be lost midway through.
 This is the default behavior.  -c only affects resumption of downloads started prior to this invocation of Wget2, and whose local files are still sitting around.

-  Without -c, the previous example would just download the remote file to ls-lR.Z.1, leaving the truncated ls-lR.Z file alone.
+  Without -c, the previous example would just download the remote file to `tarball.gz.1`, leaving the truncated `tarball.gz` file alone.

   If you use -c on a non-empty file, and it turns out that the server does not support continued downloading, Wget2 will refuse to start the download from scratch, which would effectively ruin existing